sweattep/modern_quotes/README.md

 >Strong typing is a bad choice for loosely coupled distributed systems.
 The moment you need to change anything, the type signature changes

 >I cannot fix men and raise my son

+>Having interviewed thousands of people in my career, I can say with certainty it’s better to ask people what they did, then to ask them what they would do.